linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.05.2023 (announcement Oxygen)
+- 📱🌐 Exciting news!
+We're expanding our Oxygen browser family!
+Say hello to Oxygen Mobile, designed for Android smartphones. 🚀 Ready to experience faster browsing on the go? #OxygenMobile #AndroidBrowser
+🤔 What features are you hoping to see in Oxygen Mobile?
+Let us know in the comments!

 ### 06.05.2023 (announcement ForJu)
 - 👨‍💻👩‍💻🌟 Team ForJu is still at it, making strides towards creating the ultimate platform for all your needs! 💻🚀 What are some features you'd love to see on ForJu? #ForJu #platform #development #technology 🤔